-Biocontrol has evolved past ladybugs and lacewings.
-Now, large scale horticulture facilities rely on our various beneficial mites, insects and microbes to control spider mites, Russet mites, aphids, thrips and other pests.
+Biological controls (aka “Bios”) are living organisms used as a method of controlling pests.
+Bios have evolved past ladybugs and lacewings.
+Now, large scale horticulture facilities rely on our various beneficial mites, insects and microbes to control spider mites, russet mites, aphids, spider mites and other pests.